silviogutierrez/reactivated/reactivated.io/server/docs/philosophy-goals.md

 Ok you say, let's make fields some fields read-only.
 And some write-only.

 And there you have it.
-The inputs don't match the outputs.
-They never will.
+The **inputs** don't match the **outputs**.
+They _never_ will.

-Think aloud: what information do I want when retrieving an order?
+**Think aloud**: what information do I want when retrieving an order?
 And what information do I want when creating an order?
 They're vastly different.

-When creating an order, you really need minimal information: a list of items and quantities.
+When **creating an order**, you really need minimal information: a list of items and quantities.

-When retrieving an order, you want all those quantities, all those items, their price, their name and so forth.
+When **retrieving an order**, you want all those quantities, all those items, their price, their name and so forth.

 Tying these to a _single_ isomorphic resource is futile.

-What about GraphQL?
+What about [GraphQL](https://graphql.org)?
 It helps.
-Certainly it bundles things.
+It _does_ bundle things.
 But from my cursory understanding, it's still _too_ generic.
-You want specificity, not re-usability.
+You want **specificity**, not re-usability.

 In short: for your own internal use, REST is sometimes suitable for consuming.
 Practically never for producing.